uxijawad-ctrl/us-electrician-wages-2023-2025/README.md

 ### **Methodology**
 All figures below are drawn from BLS OEWS state-level estimates.
 Each estimate carries a published margin of error for both employment and wage figures.
 States with error bands flagged "High" in either metric (thresholds calibrated to this dataset: employment error >8%, wage error >4%) are noted individually and treated with caution rather than excluded outright.
 Where a finding depends on a flagged state, a sensitivity check (recalculating with that state removed) was run to confirm the result holds.

+### **Methodology Note**
+A small number of state-year estimates carry notably higher margins of error than the rest of the dataset, most consistently Vermont (2025 wage error: 7.4%, up from 0.8% in 2024) and Maine (2025 employment error: 9.1%), both small-workforce states where BLS sampling produces less stable percentile estimates.
+These states are flagged throughout, and any headline ranking they appear in is noted accordingly.

 ### **Tools Used**
 * Google Sheets
 * Tableau